A “How To” for cleaning and caring for your jewellery at home.

 Gold can be easily tarnished, so it is best to avoid abrasive substances such as:

 Soap – Steer clear of any soaps with unknown ingredients.
-Gentle soaps with known ingredients are acceptable, however it is best to avoid wearing gold jewellery when showering to avoid build-up of films from other body washes.
+Gentle soaps with known ingredients are acceptable; however, it is best to avoid wearing gold jewellery when showering to avoid the build-up of films from other body washes.

 Diamonds are the most popular stone in engagement rings.
 The method of cleaning gold jewellery is also suitable for cleaning diamonds.
 Soaking the diamond in a lukewarm detergent solution and gently brushing dirt off with a soft toothbrush should be regularly completed to keep your diamond looking beautiful and bright.

 A few extra tips that help to keep your rock sparkling include:

 Handle Diamond Sparingly – when diamonds are handled, the natural oils from your fingertips deposit onto the diamond’s surface.
 This can affect the brilliance and fire of the diamond, making it appear dull and lacking lustre.

 Clean the Back of the Diamond – when using a soft-bristled toothbrush to clean your diamond, ensure you clean the hard-to-reach places like the back of the diamond, which tends to accumulate the most oil and dirt, affecting the light that can penetrate into the diamond and produce its shine.

 When cleaning, be mindful of what might damage your jewellery: